 Some significant changes took place in the market in 2022, and these are reflected in the quadrant.
-Particularly notable is the case of Kyndryl; a spin off from IBM, it appears in a similar (but slightly lower) position compared with IBM last year.
-IBM has, therefore, moved to the Market Challenger position.
-Capgemini acquired local service provider, Empired, which has strengthened its position in the region.
-Similarly, Fujitsu acquired a local service provider, oobe, and strengthened its position in Australia.
-HCLTech (previously HCL) remains a Rising Star, based on ISG's view of its performance potential in the next 12 months.
-In the meanwhile, TCS increased its footprint in the region, winning a number of global recognitions, as did local provider, AC3.
+Of particular note is the successful spinoff of Kyndryl from IBM; the former now appears in a similar (but slightly lower) position compared with IBM's position last year.
+IBM has, as a result, moved to the Market Challenger position.
+Cappemini has acquired local service provider Empired, thus strengthening its position into that of a Rising Star.
+Similarly, Fujitsu acquired a local service provider, oobe, which strengthened its leadership position in this space.

-From the 175 companies assessed for this study, 29 have qualified for this quadrant, with 12 being Leaders and one a Rising Star.
+From the 175 companies assessed for this study, 24 have qualified for this quadrant, with 12 being Leaders.